 Cave types

 There are over 3000 known natural caves in Scotland.
-Usually caves form in areas where the soluble rock such as limestone is gradually dissolved by water over time.
-This is referred to as karst.
+Usually, caves form in areas where soluble rock such as limestone is gradually dissolved by water over time.
+This is referred to as ‘karst’.
+Cave systems in limestone occur in widely scattered regions throughout the Highlands (see map below) and these are our principal focus.

 There are other types of caves and underground passages as well:

-- There are also many disused man-made mines, some of which can be entered safely if you know what you are doing.
+- There are also many disused metal and stone mines, especially in Scotland’s Central Belt, some of which can be entered safely if you know what you are doing.
+Coal and shale mines should always be avoided due to instability and the threat of poisonous gas.

 Caving regions in Scotland